 At the opening ceremony California Governor Earl Warren gave the keynote address and members of the Native Sons of the Golden West installed a time capsule that still sits just outside the main entrance.

 The Oakland Main Library is now an old workhorse of a building, operating under the strain of technological demands that its builders couldn't have conceived of in the late 1940s when it was designed.
 The library, closed to the public, is largely empty now due to the COVID-19 pandemic.
-It’s more a little sad to see these once-bustling hallways, usually filled with people perusing the historic photo gallery, browsing the DVDs collections, or heading to the reference desks or to public programs, empty now.
+It’s more than a little sad to see these once-bustling hallways, usually filled with people perusing the historic photo gallery, browsing the DVDs collections, or heading to the reference desks or public programs, empty now.
 But be assured that the library staff is working hard to continue providing our community with quality service even during the closure.
-We appreciate the support you given us over the years.
+We appreciate the support you have given us over the years.